Freddie Issaka

-Frederick Habib Yampabu Issaka (born 28 July 2006) is a professional footballer who plays as a forward for EFL League Two club Bristol Rovers on loan from club Plymouth Argyle.
+Frederick Habib Yampabu Issaka (born 28 July 2006) is a professional footballer who plays as a forward for club Plymouth Argyle.
 He is a Wales under-21 international.

 Club career

 Issaka became Plymouth Argyle's youngest ever player when he made his professional debut on 31 August 2021, aged 15 years and 34 days, when he featured off the bench in a 2–0 EFL Cup defeat to Newport County.

 In July 2023 Issaka signed his first professional contract with Plymouth.
 In July 2024 he signed a new four-year contract with the club.

 He scored his first goal for The Greens in a 3–3 home game on 26 October 2024 versus Preston in which Plymouth came back from 3–0 down.

 On 1 September 2025, he Issaka joined EFL League Two club Bristol Rovers for the remainder of the 2025-26 season.
+On 6 January 2026 he was recalled from his loan by Plymouth Argyle.

+On 13 February 2026, Issaka joined hometown club Truro City of the National League on loan for the remainder of the season.